-Attracting bank loans
+Attracting a bank loan

-In March 2023, the Group entered into a revolving credit line agreement with Al Hilal Islamic Bank JSC at a fixed interest rate of 16.5%.
+In March 2023, the Group entered into a revolving credit line with Al Hilal Islamic Bank JSC at a fixed interest rate of 16.5%.
 The credit line is intended to replenish working capital, and is calculated until March 2026.
-As part of this agreement, during 2023, the Group received a loan in the total amount of KZT 1,880,000 thousand, maturing until to 12 months.
-During 2023, the Group fully repaid the loans.
+As part of this agreement, in March 2023, the Group received a loan in the amount of 940,000 thousand tenge, maturing until March 2024.